BA Community Education

 This programme is approved by the Community Learning and Development Standards Council for Scotland.

-The first year provides a general theoretical introduction to professional perspectives and concerns, and to underlying social scientific ideas.
+Year 1 provides a general theoretical introduction to professional perspectives and concerns, and to underlying social scientific ideas.
 You are expected to undertake professionally relevant practical activity through voluntary or paid part-time work in an appropriate setting.

 You will explore theoretical perspectives and their relationship to the practice of community education.
 You are encouraged to develop an analysis of how community educators can locate the struggles of individuals within a wider socio-economic context.